 Motor Insurers’ Bureau – If the car driver doesn’t have insurance or leaves the scene without exchanging details with you, it could go through the Motor Insurers’ Bureau.

-Thank you for reading this guide to making a tennis elbow from a car accident.
+Thank you for reading this guide to making a tennis elbow injury from a car accident.